tzou2024/Discrete_Fa2023_RSA/README.md

 2. These different ciphertexts used multiple different p & q (to generate n1, n2, n3, etc), but the public key (e) is the same.
 3. The public key is a small value (small public exponent).

 This allows us to use the Chinese Remainder Theorem and decipher what the plaintext is given multiple encryptions of it.
-The function `hastad_ciphertexts`-
+The function `hastad_ciphertexts`automatically generates multiple different ciphertexts for the inputted message given a set public key and then proceeds to crack the encryption.

-###
+### Wiener's Attack

+This attack utilizes Weiner's Theorem (in the context of RSA) where given the public key (e, n), if  q < p < 2q and d < 1/3(n)^1/4 then k/d is amongst the convergences of e/n.

+This attack uses two functions, `wiener_n` and `wiener_attack`.
+The first function generates values p, q, and d that are within the Wiener's attack constraints, while the second function pulls everything together given a plaintext message to crack.

 ## Time Complexity